-On outer layers, there are two additional considerations to heavy copper.
+On outer layers, there are two additional considerations for heavy copper.
 First and simplest is soldermask – when using liquid soldermask, multiple coats are required to adequately protect heavy copper traces.
 This problem is mitigated by 3D printed soldermask, but that technology is not available at every facility or in every color.

-Second, surface mount pads can be compromised with heavy copper.
+Second, surface mount pads can be compromised by heavy copper.
 Your Gerber file specifies the trace width at the base of the trace, but SMT happens on the top of the trace.
 With heavy copper, the top of the SMT pad may be several mils thinner than designed, leading to more difficult placement and potentially a weaker solder joint.

 Cross-Sectional Area of Traces and Vias